guowj163/alipy_install/README.md

 sudo apt install sextractor

-sudo ln which sextractor /usr/local/bin/sex
+sudo ln -s which sextractor /usr/local/bin/sex

 Also f2n need pyfits,you can change f2n.py 'import pyfits as pt'as 'from astropy.io import fits as pt'